francescobardi/pde_solver_deep_learned/README.md

 The notebook files were converted using this [script](https://gist.github.com/samuelsmal/144e1204d646cd65ff8864d4b483f948), but should be viewed as a notebook.

+## General comments about the code

+The deep learning part is implemented in PyTorch, therefore when in doubt it's a PyTorch tensor.

 ## Authors (in alphabetical order)

 Francesco Bardi, Samuel Edler von Baussnern, Emiljano Gjiriti